5 Important Halloween Home Safety Tips

 The closer we get to the winter, the more the leaves will fall, covering your walkway, steps, porch, driveway, and any other things that can get in the way and cause someone to stumble.

-Leaves can also get wet, and if it rains on Halloween or close to Halloween can cause your walkways and steps to be slippery (especially if the temperature drops).
+Leaves can also get wet, and if it rains on Halloween or close to Halloween, can cause your walkways and steps to be slippery (especially if the temperature drops).

-What to do with your leaves?
+What to Do with Your Leaves?

 For some homeowners, this is a hassle to deal with, but instead of hiring a lawn company to clean and bag them up to be hauled to the landfill, there is a simple yet environmentally friendly thing you can do with them.